Getting Information from a Doctor

 Information for Medical Professionals

 Sometimes, it may be helpful for the physician to have a basic understanding of hilchot niddah and its medical implications in order to give optimal care to observant patients.
-Physicians can be referred to our Jewish Women's Health app (free, and available for both Android and iOS) and our website for medical professionals.
-These resources are designed to enable medical professionals, such as physicians, midwives, nurses, and psychologists, to understand the needs of their patients or clients who observe Jewish law (halacha).
+Physicians can be referred to our Jewish Women’s Health website for medical professionals.
+This site is designed to enable medical professionals, such as physicians, midwives, nurses, and psychologists, to understand the needs of their patients or clients who observe Jewish law (halacha).